Energy

 By subtracting the second from the first, we can get a rough idea of how much we used ourselves.

-You can watch as our net consumption (total produced subtracted from total produced) goes down over the course of the year as the days get longer and our need for heating goes down:
+You can watch as our net consumption (total consumed minus total produced) goes down as the days get longer and our need for heating goes down:

 It's also interesting to look at "self consumption" on its own.
 This is electricity directly consumed by our household, without being sent to the grid.